 (The dance performed by four girls with swords)

-(You can also join the Demon Dance)
+(You can also join the Deity Dance)

 The dances proceed based on the sounds of the drum.
 Please support the dances with a special festival song and calls without clapping your hands.